 You must meet the criteria set by the US Department of Education to be eligible for US loans.
 The basic eligibility criteria are listed by Federal Student Aid.

-Students who are US citizens or permanent residents are able to apply for Federal Aid if they have accepted an offer of a place on an eligible course at the University.
+Students who are US citizens or permanent residents are able to apply for Federal Student Aid if they have accepted an offer of a place on an eligible course at the University.
 You must hold a Conditional Firm offer from the University to start the loan process.
 To originate your loan, you must hold an Unconditional Firm offer.